-Goodwill and Intangible Assets.
+Goodwill and Purchased Intangible Assets.
 KLA-Tencor assesses goodwill for impairment annually as well as whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-Long-lived intangible assets are tested for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-See Note 6, "Goodwill and Purchased Intangible Assets" for a detailed description.
+Long-lived purchased intangible assets are tested for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
+See Note 6, "Goodwill and Purchased Intangible Assets" for additional details.